UK's Royal Mail rattles investors with warning of rising competition

 Ofcom, however, said in a statement the financial sustainability of the universal service was not under threat.
 "We would expect Royal Mail to take appropriate steps to respond to the challenge posed by competition, including improving efficiency," a spokesman said.

-Royal Mail, which had long posted financial losses until two years ago, said on Thursday operating profit before "transformation" costs - such as mail centre modernisation and staff cuts - rose to 671 million pounds in the year to March 30, in line with a consensus forecast.
+Royal Mail, which had long posted financial losses until two years ago, said on Thursday operating profit before "transformation" costs - such as mail center modernisation and staff cuts - rose to 671 million pounds ($1.1 billion) in the year to March 30, in line with a consensus forecast.

 Group revenue rose 2 percent to 9.46 billion pounds, helped by a 7 percent rise in parcel sales, where higher prices made up for flat volumes.
 UK letter revenue fell 2 percent on volume down 4 percent, at the lower end of a guided range between 4 and 6 percent.